sourcegraph/about/blogposts/announcing-sourcegraph-3.7.md

 <div class="alert alert-warning">
   <h4 class="alert-heading">⚠️ Deployment note</h4>
   <p> We recommend you perform this upgrade after hours, because upon upgrading, Sourcegraph will automatically re-index all your repositories.
 This may take several (up to 12) hours depending on the size of your instance.
-During the reindex, search will continue to function, but will be un-indexed resulting in slower searches.
+During the reindex, search will continue to function, but will be un-indexed, resulting in slower searches.
 You can monitor the reindex status at <a href="https://sourcegraph.example.com/site-admin/repositories?filter=needs-index">https://sourcegraph.example.com/site-admin/repositories?filter=needs-index</a>.</p>

   <hr />